BARN OWL

 "Smoke Loom Ceremony" live in LA, one sided cassette, Blackest Rainbow 2008, 80 copies

-"From Our Mouths A Perpetual Light" CD+ special edition, Digitalis 2008
+"From Our Mouths a Perpetual Light" LP, Not Not Fun 2008"From Our Mouths A Perpetual Light" CD+ special edition, Digitalis 2008

 "Raft of Serpents" cd-r, Root Strata 2008, 120 copies